 Dental professionals follow strict guidelines around the disposal of dental waste, Hazardous Waste such as Sharps, Amalgam, Mercury and Xray Fluid and Film along with Confidential Client information is essential.

-Controlled waste generated such as used, swabs, and disposable gloves and instruments used in dental procedures need to be disposed of in a safe manner as referred to in the NZS 4304:2002 Management of Healthcare Waste.
+Controlled waste generated such as used, swabs, and disposable gloves and instruments used in dental procedures need to be disposed of in a safe manner as referred to in the

 • Medical Oxygen Supply